Small Business Indirect Rates

 - Errors and Omissions Insurance

-The Company may use any indirect rates structure that best fits that unique company.
-Generally Accepted Accounting Principals require that each indirect pool be allocated on a causal or beneficial base.
+The Company may use any indirect rate structure that best fits that unique company.
+Generally Accepted Accounting Principles require that each indirect pool be allocated on a causal or beneficial base.
 For example, labor dollars cause Paid Time Off and Employer Paid FICA.
-All (direct, G&A, and unallowable) labor is a valid base for calculating the Overhead indirect rate.
-Alternatively, Direct Material dollars would not be a valid base for a (service provider) G&A indirect rate.
-Property Taxes or Errors and Omissions Insurance does not increase and decrease with Direct Material dollars charged to a Job (or sales contract).
-Instead, a Company might use Total Cost Input for all Jobs as the base for allocating the G&A pool.
+All (direct, Overhead, G&A, and unallowable) labor is a valid base for calculating the Fringe indirect rate.
+Alternatively, Direct Material dollars would not be a valid base for a G&A indirect rate.
+Errors and Omissions Insurance does not increase and decrease with the Direct Material dollars charged to a Job (or sales contract).
+Instead, a Company might use Total Cost Input for all Jobs as the base for allocating the G&A Pool.
 Total Cost Input is Direct Material, Direct Labor, ODC, plus all indirects – such as Overhead – already allocated before calculating G&A.

-For small business service providers, two indirect rates (Overhead and G&A) are sufficient.
-The Labor Overhead pool and rate include both employee fringe benefits and employer-paid payroll taxes.
-The structure may have more indirect rates – such as one for fringes and a separate one for payroll taxes; however, this should only happen with two different bases.
-If the same base will be used to allocate the pool – use one pool to calculate one indirect rate.
+For small business service providers, two indirect rates (Overhead and G&A) are usually sufficient.
+One pool and rate can include employee fringe benefits and employer-paid payroll taxes.
+The structure may have more indirect rates – such as one for fringe benefits and a separate one for payroll taxes; however, this should only happen with two different bases.
+In any case where the same base will be used to allocate more than one pool – use one pool to calculate one indirect rate.

 Note that manufacturers and other product providers might have accounts and expenses for machine oil, shop rags, and other product-related items.
 If these Company-wide expenses are significant, a separate Material Overhead pool – allocated on a base of Direct Material dollars (for all Jobs) could be added.

 Federal government contractors must segregate allowable costs and expenses from unallowable costs and expenses.
 No indirect pool includes unallowable expenses.
 All bases include accounts by topic – both allowable and unallowable.
-For example, if labor represents employee time invested at a marketing booth, that labor (like the – advertising FAR 31.205-1 – booth rental) is unallowable.
+For example, if labor represents employee time invested at a marketing booth, that labor (like the booth rental) is unallowable (advertising, FAR 31.205-1).
 Still, that labor causes expenses for fringe benefits and payroll taxes.
-That unallowable labor is included in a Labor Overhead base of labor dollars.
+That unallowable labor is included in the base of labor dollars that allocates the Fringe Pool.

 To calculate indirect rates, divide the pool by the base.
 Use a percentage with two decimal digits.
-Round to four, so that the whole number takes up two decimals and the hundredths take up two decimals.
-The result usually looks something like “29.49%” for Overhead and “54.22%” for G&A. Your (pool-account expenses divided by base-account costs) rate is unique to your company.
+Round to four, so that the whole number takes up two digits and the hundredths take up two decimals.
+The result usually looks something like “45.60%” for Overhead and “54.22%” for G&A. Your (pool-account expenses divided by base-account costs) rate is unique to your company.
 This is the rate for the Company as a whole.
+Indirect rates do not change from one contract or project to another.

 In our “looks like” example, the Overhead is calculated: